 The “good news” in the New Testament is really the telling of the whole story, from Jesus’ initial proclamation to Israel through to judgment on the pagan world.
 But it has been broken down into its component parts.
-This observation correlates rather well with Scot McKnight’s argument that ‘ “creed” and “gospel” are intimately connected, so intimately one can say the creed is the gospel’ (The King Jesus Gospel: The Original Good News Revisited, 63), though the narrative details would come out rather differently.
+This observation correlates rather well with Scot McKnight’s argument that ‘ “creed” and “gospel” are intimately connected, so intimately one can say the creed is the gospel’ (, 63), though the narrative details would come out rather differently.
 The creedal narrative that emerges from the New Testament is a string of good news items.

 The background lies in the announcement of good news to Israel that we find in the prophets—that YHWH is about to act to restore his people.
 The good news of the kingdom that Jesus preaches is that Israel’s God is about to act in history to save his people, perhaps in deliberate defiance of the Augustan gospel of peace.
 For the early Jewish-Christian church the good news for Israel included the fact that God had raised Jesus from the dead, that he was therefore messiah and Lord, to whom all authority had been given.
 The salvation of Israel became good news for Gentiles because the abolition of the Law through Jesus’ death meant that Gentiles who believed in Israel’s God could become part of this new creation community.
 Paul’s good news also included the idea that Jesus, having been raised from the dead, was the one through whom God would judge the idolatrous nations that had for so long conspired against the Lord and his anointed king.

 Now for the details, beginning with some Old Testament background…